composable-logs/composable-logs/README.md

 - **https://pynb-dag-runner.github.io/pynb-dag-runner**

 #### Demo
-- The below demo shows how `pynb-dag-runner` can be used to execute an ML training pipeline using only Github infrastructure (Github actions for compute; Build artifacts for storage; Github pages for reporting).
-This also uses a fork of MLFlow that can be deployed as a static website (see, https://github.com/pynb-dag-runner/mlflow).
+- The below shows a demo ML training pipeline that uses only Github infrastructure (that is: Github actions for compute; Build artifacts for storage; and Github Pages for reporting).
+This uses `pynb-dag-runner` and a fork of MLFlow that can be deployed as a static website (see, https://github.com/pynb-dag-runner/mlflow).

   [![Screenshot](https://pynb-dag-runner.github.io/pynb-dag-runner/live-demos/mnist-digits-demo-pipeline/screenshot-task-list.png)](https://pynb-dag-runner.github.io/mnist-digits-demo-pipeline/)